Yandex Cloud

 • Enable parallel hash All interfaces

-Allows the query planner to use hash-join with parallel hash.
-The setting only applies when Enable hashjoin is enabled.
+Allows the planner to use parallel hash joins.
+This setting only applies when Enable hashjoin is turned on.

 • Enable partition pruning All interfaces

-Allows the query planner to remove unneeded partitions from the query plans for partitioned tables.
+Allows the planner to prune unnecessary partitions when building query plans for partitioned tables.

 • Enable partitionwise aggregate All interfaces